 - To remove the strip, quickly peel it in the opposite direction of hair growth.
-Don't pull straight up, it's less painful to keep the strip as close to skin as possible.
+Don't pull straight up, it's less painful to keep the strip as close to the skin as possible.
 If the area stings, it can help to apply pressure immediately after the strip removal.

 - Apply a lotion containing salicylic acid to try to prevent ingrown hairs.
 Try Bliss Bump Attendant ingrown hair eliminating pads.

 To remove excess wax on skin, use body oil.
 Do not try to remove wax with hot water.
 If you are really not into cleaning up wax stuck to the skin, try a sugaring kit instead.
 It washes off much easier than wax.